ShrRa/interpython_hpc/_episodes/22-cpu-parallel.md

 > ## Exercise 2: Broadcast after gather
 >
 > Currently, only the root process (rank 0) collects the data.
-> Modify the code so that after gathering, the root process
-> **broadcasts** the complete list back to all processes.
+> Modify the code so that after gathering, the root process **broadcasts** ('sends') the complete list back to all processes.
 >
 > Hint: Use `comm.bcast()` after `comm.gather()`.
 >